-Yes, A VA Home Loan Is Possible with Bad Credit
+Yes, A VA Home Loan Is Possible With A Low Credit Score

 When researching how to get approved for a mortgage, you’ll likely read about the importance of your credit score.
 While most mortgage programs put a premium on your credit score, the VA Home Loan is backed by the VA and allows more flexibility than many other loans.
 In fact, even for veterans with bad credit, the VA Home Loan offers a simplified, no money down mortgage option if the other loan criteria is met.